brennarw/CS435_Term_Project/README.md

-# CS435_Term_Project
-Overlaying bird clustering data with flight data
+This project utilizes heatmaps and bitmapping to overlaying bird clustering data with flight data in order to draw a correlation between the two datasets.